fabriziosalmi/iamnotacoder/README.md

 11. **Reporting:** 📝 A text report (`report.txt` or as specified by `--output-info`) and a JSON log file are generated.
 12. **Cleanup:** 🧹 The temporary directory is removed (unless `--debug` is enabled).

+## II. `scraper.py` and `process.py`: The Finder and Orchestrator 🔍⚙️

+### Overview

+`scraper.py` is a script engineered to locate and sift through Python repositories on GitHub based on a set of criteria you define.
+These criteria can include aspects like the number of lines of code in the files, the ratio of comments to code (an indicator of code quality), and the last update date of the repository.
+It outputs a JSON file containing a list of repositories and files that meet your criteria.

+The `process.py` script acts as a conductor, efficiently running `fabgpt.py` across a multitude of Python repositories.
+These repositories are typically discovered using `scraper.py`, making the process streamlined and automated.
+It reads the JSON output from `scraper.py` and runs `fabgpt.py` on each identified repository and file.

+### Usage (scraper and process)

+1.  **Run the Scraper:**

+    ```bash
+    python scraper.py --token YOUR_GITHUB_TOKEN --max-repos 10 --quality-threshold 50 --output output.json
+    ```
+    This command searches for up to 10 repositories, includes Python files with a "quality score" (lines of code in this example) of 50 or less, and saves the results to `output.json`.
+You can adjust parameters like `--min-lines`, `--max-lines`, `--start-date`, and `--end-date` to refine your search.

+2.  **Process the Results with process.py:**

+    ```bash
+    python process.py --input output.json --token YOUR_GITHUB_TOKEN --config config.toml --branch main --output results.json --fork
+    ```

+    This command reads the `output.json` file (generated by `scraper.py`), uses your GitHub token, applies the settings from `config.toml`, targets the `main` branch, saves the processing results to `results.json`, and forks each repository before making changes.
+It effectively automates running `fabgpt.py` on the repositories and files found by the scraper.

-## II. `create_app_from_scratch.py`: The Application Creator 🏗️
+## III. `create_app_from_scratch.py`: The Application Creator 🏗️

 ### Overview

 `create_app_from_scratch.py` is your AI-powered coding assistant for generating basic Python applications from scratch.
 It leverages a team of specialized LLM "actors," each with a specific role:

 *   **Backend Developer 🧠:** Creates the core application logic, typically generating a `backend.py` file.
 *   **Frontend Developer 🎨:** Creates a simple frontend (e.g., `frontend.py`), *if* the Project Manager determines it's necessary based on the application description.
 *   **Creative Assistant ✨:** Refines the initial application description, providing more detail and clarity.
 *   **Security Developer 🛡️:** Reviews the generated code for potential vulnerabilities and suggests improvements.
 *   **Project Manager 📝:** Creates a development plan and consolidates feedback from all the actors.

 This collaborative approach helps to produce more complete and well-structured applications.